raduiosif/rtab/README.md

 2. cd examples/<Example> (e.g. examples/tree-linked-leaves) and run:
    $ ../../ws2s-encoder <name-of-rec-file-without-extension> (e.g.  ./../ws2s-encoder tll-full)
-   $ mona <name-of-rec-file-without-extension.mona> (e.g. mona tll-full.mona)

-The system is deadlock free is MONA reports that the formula is unsatisfiable.
+The system is deadlock free if MONA reports that the formula is unsatisfiable.